AlexLewandowski/trade-duration-imputation/README.md

 # trade-duration-imputation
-Paper and code accompanying a research project for topics in econometrics (ECON 422 - W16)
+Paper and code for research project in nonparametric econometrics (ECON 422 - W16)